The Hunter Leveling Guide for Mists of Pandaria

 - Skilled at cooking.

 To begin with we’ll check out the Draenei, an all round good hunter race to choose a couple of reasons.
 First would be the presence of a small HoT, Gift of the Naaru, giving you a viable method of reducing downtime and surviving tough battles.
 More healing is always a good thing.

 Night Elf hunters also gain the benefit of a 2% dodge chance increase, another bonus to stack with Aspect of the Monkey when forced into melee.
 More often times this’ll happen in PvP, as opposed to PvE.
 Any increased defense is always a good thing.

 In Mists of Pandaria Dwarves get expertise with ranged weapons, which is a useful stat.
 They also have expertise with maces, which is useless to you.

 With Cataclysm Humans finally got to be hunters (it’s never made sense that they couldn’t be Hunters.)
-They have nothing that’s specifically useful, though their escape ability is quite nice for PvP and their diplomacy ability will help with the reputaion gains with the many factions of Azeroth and beyond.
+They have nothing that’s specifically useful, though their escape ability is quite nice for PvP and their diplomacy ability will help with the reputation gains with the many factions of Azeroth and beyond.

 Their expertise with melee weapons and their increase Spirit is of no use to you.